 When addicted to a drug, our brain craves the reward of getting high.
 If we don’t get this high, many of us start to experience mental withdrawal symptoms, which can range from irritability and anxiety to vivid hallucinations and suicidal thoughts.
-The latter tend to occur with harder drugs like heroin and meth and maybe another reason for seeking partial hospitalization to prevent self-harm or a panic attack.
+The latter tends to occur with harder drugs like heroin and meth and may be another reason for seeking partial hospitalization to prevent self-harm or a panic attack.

 These initial mental withdrawal symptoms may wear off after 10 days along with physical withdrawal symptoms.
 However, that doesn’t mean that there still aren’t mental side effects.
 The urge to feel that high again is always going to be there, which is why some people relapse months or even years later.
 Social pressures and boredom can play a big part – especially with widely available substances like alcohol.